-In fiscal year 2021, the long-term remuneration component from the bonus agreement for fiscal year 2018 was also paid out.
-The portion of the long-term variable remuneration was already allocated in fiscal year 2018.
+In fiscal year 2022, the long-term compensation component from the bonus agreement for fiscal year 2019 was also paid out.
+The portion of the long-term variable compensation was already allocated in the 2019 financial year.
 Payment was only made after a holding period of an additional two years, provided that the performance parameters were sustainably ensured over the entire three-year horizon.